The Outrage Trap

 - It might be experienced in a moment of creativity or work.

-- It might be something that makes you giggle or gasp or smile or feel gratitude.
+- It might make you giggle, gasp, smile, or feel gratitude.

 - It could be the receiving or giving of a gift, kindness or act of service.